Writing can be grueling.

 Even after writing almost 200 books, including 21 New York Times bestsellers, some mornings the blank page just stares at me.

 Can you relate?
 Few writers escape it.
-Not even the greatest.
+Not even the legends.

 Yet fear holds back so many.